Crowd surge kills at least 8 at Houston music festival

 Satterwhite said he quickly met with promoters, who agreed to end the event "in the interest of public safety."

+Harris said she encountered a similar scene for the main act at a different stage.
+She left the media pit after three songs because of the pandemonium, which included people being pulled over the security barricade to receive medical attention.

-Houston Police Chief Troy Finner called for calm and urged people not to jump to conclusions about what caused the surge.
+Houston Police Chief Troy Finner urged people not to jump to conclusions about what caused the surge.

 "I think it's very important that none of us speculate.
 Nobody has all the answers tonight," Finner said.